57th/60th Battalion (Australia): New Guinea

-In February 1944, after fighting around the Kankiryo Saddle, the 15th Brigade moved up the Faria Valley to take over from the 18th Brigade.
+In February 1944 the 15th Brigade moved up the Faria Valley to take over from the 18th Brigade which had been fighting around the Kankiryo Saddle.
 The 57th/60th Battalion relieved the 2/9th Battalion on the western side of the saddle.
 The brigade then advanced towards Madang.
 Moving along the Bogadjim road, the 57th/60th Battalion mounted a company attack on a Japanese position on the high ground overlooking Bogadjim near Bau-ak on 10 April.
 Three days later they occupied the village of Bogadjim.
 The 57th/60th continued the advance towards the coast and on 24 April 1944, a patrol from the battalion was the first Allied unit to reach Madang, which had been abandoned by the rapidly retreating Japanese.

 Following its occupation of Madang, and after almost 18 months in New Guinea, the 57th/60th Battalion was withdrawn back to Australia for rest and home leave.
 The official war historian, Gavin Long, considered that with its extensive service the 15th Brigade had marched over more of New Guinea than any other Allied formation.
+Long also recognised the fundamental importance of what he called "Tili Tsili Force", largely the 57th/60th Battalion, in the overall prosecution by the Allies of the war in New Guinea.

 The corvette HMAS Katoomba departed Madang on 26 July 1944, carrying the 57th/60th back to Townsville, where landfall was made on 30 July 1944.